Songhao-LI/PrismMapper/README.md

 # PrismMapper

-Unity Third-Party Library for creating prism map
+Unity Third-Party Library for creating prism map.

 -------------
 #### This library is to create Prism Maps.
 The expected output shows blow.